heymikehaynes/crashthearcade/content/blog/2021/12-04-activision-blizzard-wont-appear-at-the-game.md

 ---
-title: 'After reports of harassment, Activision Blizzard won’t be at The Game Awards'
+title: 'After reports of harassment, Activision Blizzard wont be at The Game Awards'
 date: '2021-12-04T15:22:43+00:00'
 tags:
     - 'The Game Awards'